gonza-lab/Wessons/DESCRIPTION.md

 Since we are students that are working with a teacher, we understand all the difficulties teachers and our classmates are going thought so we are also going to include a chat between students and teachers and between just students.
 Because we think communication is very important and it has also been affected by COVID-19.

 We know Watson can be helpful in many ways, so we are investigating it uses to make more features available and get the best out of it.
 We are from Argentina and we know most schools of the country lack of resources to continue their education.
 Making a web application is making the platform available for any device.
-Although we are thinking about developing the app for android and iOS.